Axin2015/swirly-cpp/doc/Home.md

 Swirly is an open-source order-book and matching-engine written in C++14.
 The target platform is GNU/Linux.
 The source-code is [freely available on GitHub](http://github.com/swirlycloud/swirlyc).

-This open-source port to C++14 is in the early stages of development, so please bear with us.
+The open-source port of Swirly to C++14 is in the early stages of development, so please bear with us.
 See the [about page](@ref About) for more information on the project's history.

 License
 -------